Home » General Admission Requirements

 [For ADN, LVN to RN, BSN, and LVN to BSN Programs]

-The Test of Essential Academic Skills (TEAS)® measures essential skills in the academic content domains of reading, mathematics, science, and English and language usage.
+The Test of Essential Academic Skills (TEAS®) measures essential basic skills in the academic content domains of reading, mathematics, science, and English and language usage.
 The test is intended for use primarily with adult nursing program applicant populations.
-The objectives assessed on TEAS® VII* are those that nurse educators deem most appropriate and relevant to measure nursing program applicants’ entry-level academic readiness.
+The objectives assessed on TEAS® VII* are those that nurse educators deemed most appropriate and relevant to measure the entry-level academic readiness of nursing program applicants.

-The TEAS® exam is proctored remotely by ATI, and the cost for this exam is $115 per individual test taker.
+The TEAS exam is proctored remotely by ATI, and the cost for this exam is $120 per individual test taker.
 Applicants are allowed two (2) attempts a year starting from the first exam’s original date.
 Results are valid only for one year.
-All students are encouraged to log on to www.atitesting.com for study material and other valuable resources and information.
+All students are encouraged to log on to www.atitesting.com for study material and other useful resources and information.

-The score on the most recent attempt will be accepted for the A.S. in Nursing and B.S. in Nursing programs.
+For the A.S. in Nursing and B.S. in Nursing programs, the score on the most recent attempt will be accepted for the A.S. in Nursing and B.S. in Nursing.

 Breakdown of test subjects (by the percentage of the entire test):